metabase/metabase/docs/administration-guide/databases/postgresql.md

 ### Rerun queries for simple exploration

 We execute the underlying query when you explore data using Summarize or Filter.
-This is on by default but you can turn it off if performance is slow.
+This is on by default, but you can turn it off if performance is slow.

 ### Choose when syncs and scans happen

-This enables Metabase to scan for additional field values during syncs allowing smarter behavior, like improved auto-binning on your bar charts.
+This is a lightweight process that checks for updates to this database’s schema.
+In most cases, you should be fine leaving this set to sync hourly.

 ### Periodically refingerprint tables